The Cyclades · Naxos

 4-Day Plan

 Base in Chora for the food and the walking.
-Ease in with the Portara sunset, drive the inland villages, climb Mt.
-Zas at dawn, end on the southern beaches and a farewell dinner.
+Ease in with the Portara sunset, give a day to the inland villages, climb Mt.
+Zas at dawn, and end on the southern beaches with a farewell dinner.

 10:30 a.m.